ilovetocode2019/Highlight/installation.md

     If you don't have python already installed you can [download it here](https://www.python.org/downloads/).
 You will need python 3.7+ to run the bot.
 Using Python 3.8 or 3.9 is recommended.

+    Make sure to include Pip (the Python package manager) with the installation.
+You can also see [this page](https://pip.pypa.io/en/latest/installing/) for instructions on installing Pip.
+    {: .note }

 3. **Install required dependencies**

-    On windows you should run `py -m pip install -r requirements.txt` in the comamnd line.
-On Linux/Mac you should run `python3 -m pip install -r requirements.txt` in the terminal.
+    On windows you should run `py -m pip install -U pip -r requirements.txt` in the comamnd line.
+On Linux/Mac you should run `python3 -m pip install -U pip -r requirements.txt` in the terminal.

 4. **Setup the postgresql database**